3 Ways to Handle Imposter Syndrome as a Photographer

 2. Institute Positive Affirmations That You Know to be True into Your Daily Self Talk

-If you make a conscious to tell yourself things that you know to be true enough times, you will start to emulate and embody that positive belief in the form of confidence and elevated self-worth.
+If you make a conscious effort to tell yourself things that you know to be true enough times, you will start to emulate and embody that positive belief in the form of confidence and elevated self-worth.

 Some examples are:

 – “I still have a lot to learn at my craft, but I’ve worked hard to get to the point I’m at in photography.
-I’ve watched hours of YouTube, edited timelessly in Lightroom, and made so many connections both friendly and professional.”
+I’ve watched hours of YouTube, edited timelessly in Lightroom, and made so many connections both and professional.”

 – “In my mind and in my peers’ minds, I produce high-quality work that consistently gets better over time.
 I may not be at the level of photographer “x”, but I’m better than I used to be.
 Therefore there is no limit to what I can achieve with my camera.”